semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 YAML file as described in the
 [Jobs YAML Reference page](https://docs.semaphoreci.com/article/74-jobs-yaml-reference).

-This can be very useful for checking things out like compiler versions and package availability before adding a command into a big and slow pipeline.
+This can be very useful for checking out things like compiler versions and package availability before adding a command into a bigger and slower pipeline.

 When a job is created this way, it cannot be viewed in the UI of Semaphore 2.0.
+The only way to see the results of such a job is with the `sem logs` command.

 ### sem attach